DYNANETWORK/DARKCOBRA/README.md

 [![REPL.IT](https://img.shields.io/badge/repl.it-generateString-yellowgreen)](https://replit.com/@SUKHPAL443/DARKCOBRA-1#main.py)

-#NOTE
+<h>🌟 N͙O͙T͙E͙ 🌟 </h>

 <p> THIS BOT IS ONLY FOR INDIANS.
-IF ANY OTHER COUNTRY PERSON WANT THIS BOT SO PLEASE TELL ME OR CONTACT ME ON TELEGRAM @MAMBA_STAR </p>
+IF ANY OTHER COUNTRY PERSON WANT THIS BOT SO PLEASE TELL ME OR CONTACT ME ON TELEGRAM @MAMBA_STAR.
+PLEASE THIS BOT DEPLOY ON YOUR INDIANS NUMBERS
+OTHERWISE YOUR FAKE ID IS BAN WITH THIS BOT. </p>